 Most conveniently, it provides daily programming that allows one schedule to be used each day.
 Additionally, you can program your thermostat with different settings for the weekend.
 In fact, most programmable thermostats have a full seven-day programming ability, allowing for a different temperature schedule for every day of the week.

 Schedule John C. Flood if you are interested in having a digital programmable thermostat installed in your home today.
-We’ll even install an Ecobee Smart Thermostat for $675, so contact our team today!
+We’ll even install an Ecobee Smart Thermostat for $675, Call now at 703-214-5611 to schedule same day service today!